CarolinaFledgling/react-pratice-task-1/README.md

 - Showing Error Modal 🚀
 - Conditional Loading Message 🚀
 - Implementing modal using React Portal approach. 🚀
+- Adding Local storage to store and retrieve data in the browser.

 ### Branch study-reducer